 Not a great deal of subsurface archaeological excavations have occurred in the region and historians put the first human settlements in the area between 300-600 A.D.
 Hawaiian legend says that Puna was a beautiful, prosperous district prior to 1600, in which Chief Keliikuku made a journey to Oahu and received a terrible prophecy from a local prophet.
 Upon his return, he beheld an uninhabitable land set aflame by Pele.

 Sugar plantations, macadamia nuts, and other agricultural developments provided the majority of income for early residents of Puna, but the New Deal brought jobs in the 1930s and ‘40s to improve parks, roads, and campsites.
 Aside from a major development push in the late ‘50s and early-mid 2000s, Puna has remained a natural, largely unnoticed reprieve from the major commercial and economic forces present elsewhere on the Big Island.

 Present Day Puna Hawaii

-Historically, Pele’s wrath has rendered both residential and commercial developments a difficult undertaking in parts of Puna.
-With high-risk Lava Flow Hazard Zones and most of the property destruction in last 100 years occurring in lower Puna, major sections of communities like Kapoho, Kalapana, Kaimu, and Royal Gardens sustained extensive damage.
+Historically, Pele’s wrath has rendered both residential and commercial developments a difficult undertaking in this region.
+With high-risk Lava Flow Hazard Zones and most of the property destruction in the last 100 years occurring in lower Puna, major sections of communities like Kapoho, Kalapana, Kaimu, and Royal Gardens sustained extensive damage.
 Despite the lack of typical attractions and large-scale accommodations in Puna, visitors enjoy relaxation, calm, and wondrous natural spectacles during their stay in this distinct and beautiful slice of Hawaii.